Oklahoma's Own Natural Wonder: Alabaster Caverns - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com |

 Oklahoma's Own Natural Wonder: Alabaster Caverns

-Alabaster Caverns is largest natural gypsum cave in the world that is open to the public.
-Alabaster Caverns is largest natural gypsum cave in the world that is open to the public.
+Oklahoma's natural wonder Alabaster Caverns is a just a short drive from Green Country and is the largest natural gypsum cave in the world that is open to the public.

 With this summer heat, some of Oklahoma's Own are cooling down by going underground.
 And they're doing it at a unique natural wonder here in our state: Alabaster Caverns.